Assessment & Testing:

 About ADHD Assessment and Testing for Adults

-Attention-Deficit/Hyperactivity Disorder (ADHD) is a neuro-developmental disorder that develops in childhood and typically manifests with significant attentional problems and/or hyperactivity and impulsivity that significantly impacts academic functioning and behaviour in many settings.
+Attention-Deficit/Hyperactivity Disorder (ADHD) is a neuro-developmental disorder that develops in childhood and typically manifests with significant attentional problems and/or hyperactivity and impulsivity that significantly impact academic functioning and behaviour in many settings.
 Additionally, a substantial proportion of children with ADHD will continue to demonstrate significant symptoms and impairments into adulthood.
 These include ongoing difficulty sustaining attention or focus on work, restlessness or over-activity, and impulsive behaviours, such as reckless spending or decision-making.
 For adults with ADHD, close relationships and school or work difficulties may be a concern.
 An adult ADHD assessment is a specialized evaluation to diagnose ADHD in adults for treatment planning and outlining needed accommodations or supports.
 It involves interviews with the individual and other observers, such as parents or spouses, to gather information about symptoms and functional impairments.
 Standardized rating scales, questionnaires, and cognitive tests evaluate ADHD symptoms, executive functions, and their impact on daily life.
 The assessment also considers developmental history, medical records, and academic performance.

 The results of an adult ADHD assessment provide essential information for diagnosing ADHD, distinguishing it from other conditions, identifying co-occurring disorders, and developing appropriate treatment plans.
 This assessment is particularly valuable for individuals of all ages experiencing challenges related to attention, hyperactivity, impulsivity, and their effects on academic, occupational, or personal functioning.